nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 **NOTE**: The SP 800-108 HMAC CTR KBKDF algorithm isn't available in a WASM app, and there's currently no pure .NET replacement included in the `wan24-Crypto-BC` library.
 It doesn't support iterations and salt (but a label and context value instead).
-Not all hash algorithms may be supported.
+Not all hash algorithms may be supported (you'll need to register custom hash algorithms to the .NET `CryptoConfig`).

 ### Encryption